Compressed Feature Quality Assessment: Dataset and Baselines: Dataset Construction

 \subsection{Compressed Feature Collection}

-To simulate different types and strengths of semantic degradation, we compress original features through four codecs.
-All original features are flattened into 2D arrays before encoding, and compressed features are reshaped to original formats after decoding. \paragraph{Handcrafted Codecs} We uniformly quantize original features to [0, 1023], followed by two handcrafted codecs: \textbf{HM Intra coding} (configured with \textit{encoder\_intra\_main\_rext.cfg}) and \textbf{VTM Intra coding}: (configured with \textit{encoder\_intra\_vtm.cfg}).
-For both codec, we use the YUV-400 format for feature coding and the quantization parameters set to $\in {2, 4, 6, \ldots, 20}$ to simulate different bitrate levels and distortion strengths.
+To simulate different types and strengths of semantic distortion, we compress original features through four codecs.
+All original features are flattened into 2D arrays before encoding. \paragraph{Handcrafted Codecs} We select two handcrafted codecs: \textbf{HM Intra coding} (configured with \textit{encoder\_intra\_main\_rext.cfg}) and \textbf{VTM Intra coding} (configured with \textit{encoder\_intra\_vtm.cfg}).
+Before encoding, we first uniformly quantize the original feature values to [0, 1023].
+For both codecs, we use the YUV 4:0:0 (monochrome) format for feature coding and set the quantization parameters to $\in \{2, 4, 6, 8,\ldots, 16, 18, 20\}$ to simulate various bitrates (measured by Bits Per Feature Point, \textbf{BPFP}) and distortion levels.

-\paragraph{Learning-Based Codecs} We adopt the Hyperprior model~\cite{balle2018variational}, which serves as the milestone for learned feature coding.
-Hyperprior models offer a good balance between modeling capacity and computational efficiency.
-Most existing compression methods follow the Hyperprior architecture.
-Therefore, it can simulate the semantic distortion introduced by learning-based methods.
+\paragraph{Learning-Based Codecs} We adopt the Hyperprior model~\cite{balle2018variational} as it represents a milestone in learning-based feature coding.
+Since most learning-based feature coding methods build upon this architecture, it serves as an ideal testbed for studying the semantic distortion characteristics of learning-based methods.

-To analyze optimization effects, we train two variants: \textbf{Task-Specific}: The codec is trained independently on features extracted from a specific task. \textbf{Multi-Task}: The codec is trained on features extracted from the three tasks.
-All codecs are trained using the training strategies proposed in \cite{gao2024feature}, and the lambda information can be found in our released models.
+To investigate how optimization strategies affect compressed feature quality, we implement two distinct variants. \textbf{Multi-Task Hyperprior Codec}: The codec is trained on features extracted from the three tasks. \textbf{Task-Specific Hyperprior Codec}: The codec is trained exclusively on features extracted from a single task.
+All codecs are optimized following the training protocols established in~\cite{gao2024feature}.
+The rate-distortion trade-off parameters ($\lambda$) can be found in our released models.